ipni/specs/reader-privacy.md

 Reader Privacy is a first step towards fully private content routing protocol.

-Wider security implications are discussed in the IPFS Reader Privacy specification: TODO link here.
+Wider security implications are discussed in the [IPFS Reader Privacy specification](https://github.com/guillaumemichel/specs/blob/double-hashing-dht/IPIP/0373-double-hash-dht.md): TODO update the link once the PR is merged.

 #### Hashing and Encryption Function Upgrades

-All multihashes have a codec encoded in them.
+All multihashes contain a codec.
 If a hashing or encryption funciton will have to rotate then different types of multihahses can coexist together and can be processed differently by IPNI implementations.
 It won't be possible to apply a fix retroactivelly to the data returned by previous lookup requests, however IPNI implementations can start blocking all new ones that use a compromised scheme, allowing some transtition period.

 Moving an IPNI implementation to a new hash / encryption function will require reingesting all data from a scratch.
-Before Writer Privacy is impemented the index can be migrated over to new functions by reingesting existing advertisement chains.
-With Writer Privacy, Publishers will have to republish advertisments using new functions (as the data in the advertisements themselves will have to be re-hashed / re-encrypted).
+Before Writer Privacy is impemented the index can be migrated over to new functions by reingesting existing Advertisement chains.
+With Writer Privacy, Publishers will have to republish Advertisments using new functions (as the data in the Advertisements themselves will have to be re-hashed / re-encrypted).
 Both old and new scheme can coexist together for some time.
 The old scheme should be retired either immediately or once the indexes have been rebuilt and the users have been migrated over.

 An exact operational procedure will be different for differnet IPNI implementations.

 ### Trade Offs

 * **Multiple lookups**.
-In the simplest scenario Reader Privacy protocol will require at least two roundtrips to find provider details for a given CID.
+In the best case scenario Reader Privacy protocol will require one roundtrip to get a list of peers for a given CID.
-It can be reduced down to one by caching `ProviderRecord`s at the client side, which would eliminate a need in a lookup per decrypted `ProviderRecordKey`.
-In the future there can be a separate service that distributes `PeerID` to `Multiaddresses` mappings in open.
-That dataset can be periodically downloaded by all clients and cached locally;
+Worst case scenario, when both `ProviderRecord`s and `Metadata`s need to be fetched from IPNI, will require 3+ lookups.

 * **Extra compute**.
-At minimum, clients will require to perform an extra hashing per CID and decryption per `ProviderRecordKey` that will add some overhead to each lookup.
-That overhead can be initially offloaded to the server but will have to be done by clients eventually (explained below);
+At minimum, Clients will require to perform an extra hashing per CID and decryption per `ProviderRecordKey` that will add some overhead to each lookup.

 * **Extra storage space**.
 Storing encrypted data will require more space due to paddings and nonce;